danielkasza/9444/README.md

 * 3-stage pipeline
 * Most instructions execute in a single cycle
 * Tightly integrated instruction cache, and optional unified cache
-* 100MHz operation on a Kintex-7 FPGA
+* 110MHz operation on a Kintex-7 FPGA
+* 62.5MHz operation on an Artix-7 FPGA